wp-plugins/woocommerce-molds/readme.txt

 The mold is applied and feeds every "red" variation with the photo.
 You're done !
 You can click on the product name appearing in the mold's line, in the admin list, to go see your product variations in the edit panel.

+1. To see your changes, edit your product and just save it.
+Go to your shop: shazam !

 *Recommandations:*

 Molds can be applied one after another on the same variations without any problem, just be careful to add/substract something to the price in the logical order, because it can be tricky.